 Everyone knows, most of the business results are from the team effort.
 Yet, the businesses try hard to assign the credit to one hero.
 To justify it there are enough management theories – like Bell curve, 80-20 rule.

+Coming back to the habit of assigning one hero to the fruits of team work, it existed for long time.
+Ever since the beginning of the ‘corporate culture’.
 Bell curve is gone from public eye for the most part, though it exists.
 80-20 rule will continue to be used and abused to discredit people.

 What is the root cause?